 4. Bojan Jovovic of No Name and Highway (Montenegro) – Eurovision 2005 to 2016

 Back in 2005, the country then known as Serbia & Montenegro took to the stage for the second and last time as a united nation.
 The Balkan powerhouse opted for Montenegrin band No Name, of which Bojan Jovovic was a part.
 They had big shoes to fill after the success of Zeljko Joksimovic in 2004.
 Their song “Zauvijek moja” managed a comfortable seventh place.
 Bojan then decided to return to the contest this year in Stockholm as a part of Highway for Montenegro.
 Their song “The Real Thing” failed to qualify for the final, placing 13th in the semi-final and 32nd overall.
 Thus making Bogan’s return the fourth worst in Eurovision history with a drop of 25 places.

 5. Elitsa & Stoyan (Bulgaria) – Eurovision 2007 to 2013

 Fifth place in the least successful Eurovision comebacks of all time belongs to the same country with the most successful comeback.
-Bulgaria was still a relatively new country to join the contest back in 2007 when Elitsa & Stoyan stormed Helsinki with their ethno-pop track “Water”.
+Bulgaria was still a relatively new country to join the contest back in 2007 when Elitsa & Stoyan stormed Helsinki with their folk-dance-pop track “Water”.
 They got Bulgaria to the final for the first time and finished a commendable fifth place, which was unbeaten until Poli Genova claimed fourth in the contest this year.
 Elitsa & Stoyan returned to the contest in 2013 with their song “Samo shampioni”, but failed to make the final, placing twelfth in their semi-final and 29th overall.
 Their slip of 24 places round out the bottom five comebacks in Eurovision history.

 What are your favourite and least favourite Eurovision comebacks of all time?
 Let us know in the comments section below.